tirmizee/SQL-ORACLE-Example/README.md

 ### LIST ALL SCHEMA

-    SELECT DISTINCT OWNER
+    SELECT DISTINCT OWNER, OBJECT_NAME
     FROM DBA_OBJECTS
     WHERE OBJECT_TYPE = 'TABLE'
     AND OWNER LIKE '%SERVICE'
+    ORDER BY OWNER;

 ### Check tablespace size of table